 Abs, Be Fit, Core, Exercise Library, Strength, What is Diastasis?, Workouts

 It’s the first of the month, so Wendy Powell is back with some fitness tips!
 Here she is with 5 exercises to heal diastasis.
 What exercises will really work to fix a Diastasis?
 As promised I am giving you 5 of my very favorite exercises for healing, reconnecting and restoring your core.
-As I explained in my last post, Diastasis Recti is a symptom of excessive pressure inside the…November 1, 2013
+As I explained in my last post, Diastasis Recti is a symptom of excessive pressure inside the abdomen…November 1, 2013

 Abs, Be Fit, Core, Exercise Library, What is Diastasis?